fermi-ad/acsys-js/README.md

-# ACSys JavaScript DPM Client
+# ACSys JavaScript DPM and ACL Clients

 `acsys` is the interface to Fermilab data acquisition and control.